ahm-birawi/response_type/README.md

 # response_type

-can be used to check if your generated dict is serializable
+return the type of the content content can be dict or list if list or dict was passed, the code will generated a list or dict containg the types